JohnataDavi/uri-online-judge/README.md

 ---

-List of solved URI exercises done in some languages like C ++, Java, Python and SQL.
+URI exercise solutions, done in some languages like C ++, Java, Python and SQL.
 ## Categories
 <details>
   <summary>BEGINNER</summary>